conaja/Arduino-ultrasonic-obstacle-avoidance-car/README.md

 Here are three pictures about the car.

-And the demo is demo.ino.
+And the demo is V3.0.ino.